Community Features and Infrastructure - Living in Belize

 THE HOUSE IS APPROXIMATELY 1,200 SQ.FT.
-WITH AN ADDITIONAL 1,400 SQ.FT.
-FOR FUTURE EXPANSION OF A PENTHOUSE OR EXTRA ROOM ON THE UPPER DECK.
+OF SPACE WT A 375 Sq.Ft.
+VERNDA AND AN ADDITIONAL 1,400 SQ.FT.
+FOR FUTURE EXPANSION OF A PENTHOUSE OR EXTRA ROOM ON THE ROOF TERRACE.
 CUSTOM BUILT KITCHEN OF SOLID MAHOGANY BELIZEAN HARDWOOD.
 Main entrance solid door is hand carved.
 All interior finishes form Belizean hardwoods.
 The floor through-out is tiled.

 Situated on the South End of Corozal Town on Ferry Road, this property has full access to the Corozal Bay.
 It is a quiet area of Corozal Town; 1/3 of the lot is fully fenced by metal/chain link combination fence with a hand crafted metal sliding gate.
 The entrance is well appointed for parking.
 Mature graceful trees dot the front and back yards to this beautiful property.
 There is lots of extra space for a second home or development.
 This allows for a caretakers unit, rental or guest house that can easily feel separate and private with its own access and parking if desired.

 The layout of the building provides for great cross ventilation and optimizes the Caribbean Sea breezes.
 There are hook-ups for air condition units in the bedrooms and great room.
 The First Floor opens on to a large porch that faces the sea and overlooks the beautifully landscaped yard.